JimFowler/books/Books20/Tools/doc/theory.rst

 list of entries.
 The entries may or may not have a relationship with each other.

-The entries themselves have a very specific format but are basicly a single line with fields separated by commas.
-This format was chosen to make parsing the entry easy with tools that I was familar with at the time.
+The entries themselves have a very specific format but are basically a single line with fields separated by commas.
+This format was chosen to make parsing the entry easy with tools that I was familiar with at the time.
 The fields were chosen to match the usual information within the AJB.
-However, this format rather quickly needed to be extended as more varient entries were found.
+However, this format rather quickly needed to be extended as more variant entries were found.

 The entry format fields are